RudolfVonKrugstein/jshaskell-blog/4_Pong/Pong.md

   writeIORef input i'
 ```

-So main sets the initilize function to be called then the window is loaded. initilize creates 2 IORefs, one for the main coroutine (which will be defined later) and one for the input stream, which is a list of input events. onKeyDown and onKeyUp are called when a key is pressed or released and expand the input stream.
+So main sets the initilize function to be called then the window is loaded. initilize creates 2 IORefs, one for the main coroutine (which will be defined later) and one for the input stream, which is a list of input events.

+The main coroutine is the place where the game logic happens.
+The output of the main coroutine is the current game state.
+Because the current main coroutine depends on the previous calls to it, it must be stored between game updates.

+onKeyDown and onKeyUp are called when a key is pressed or released and expand the input stream.

 update is set to be called every 20 milliseconds with the state and input IORefs passed to it.

 #Updating and drawing the game sate

+Next we will draw the game state (the output of the main coroutine).
+This is basicly the same as what we did in the last blog article, only that now we also need to draw a circle for the ball.

 ```haskell
 -- draw a gamestate
 draw :: GameState -> IO ()